Raginipawar/Library_Management_System/README.md

-# Pageturn — Animated Library Booking Website
+# Animated Library Booking Website

 > "Some pages don't just turn, they turn you."